edgio-docs/edgio-docs/guides/security.md

 Prerequisite: Configured WAF rules and/or rule groups.

+Once you’ve configured the WAF rules you want to use, you need to apply them to the corresponding environments you want to deploy them on.
+Rules are NOT applied to traffic until you take this step to apply them. <br><br>Follow these steps to add a WAF to an environment:

 ![Apply WAF to Environment](/images/security/addrg3.jpg "Apply WAF to Environment")

 1. Log in to the [Layer0 console](https://app.layer0.co/) and select your site.